"Don't you trust me?"

-But whether or not you trust a person isn't going to magically make them NOT do something they already planned to do.
+But whether or not you trust a person isn't going to magically make them not do something they already planned to do.

+People like to think that life is simple but everyone is very complex.
 You will never know what the hell is going on in someone else’s head.
-They’re gonna do what they’re gonna do.
+And they’re gonna do what they’re gonna do.
 There’s no controlling that.